We already know that all big companies and agencies work through collaboration.

 In short, your cover letter should tell the most important aspect of your project in minimum words.

 Step 2.
-Executive Summary
+Craft a Clear Executive Summary

 The Executive Summary comes after your cover letter.
 As the name suggests, it helps the funder to understand the purpose of your grant proposal.
 Briefly mention the main reason for writing a grant proposal.